Noodles0x00/svg-to-pngs/README.md

 # svg-to-pngs
- converts SVG to PNGscomptaible as chrome extension icons
+ converts SVG to PNGs comptaible as chrome extension icons